greggers/Syracuse_CIS735/README.md

 - Fundamental knowledge of statistics and linear algebra
 - Introduction to cybersecurity concepts
 - Familiarity with machine learning basics (recommended)
+- Understanding of network concepts and graph theory (for advanced topics)

 ## Contact